smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 7.&nbsp;&nbsp; Summary

-RVO (including NRVO) is a compiler technique to avoid copying an object that a function returns as its value.
-This optimization helps function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.
-However, ISO C++ does not require RVO, and support for RVO varies across compilers and by situation.
-Thus, it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around lack of RVO.
+RVO is a compiler technique to avoid copying an object that a function returns as its value.
+This optimization helps a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.
+However, C++ requires RVO only for temporary (unnamed) objects, but not for named objects.
+Also, support for RVO varies by situation and across compilers.
+Thus, it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around the loss or lack of RVO.

-The struct `S` in Listing A is a good instrument to test if a compiler performs RVO and NRVO in a given situation.
+The struct `S` in Listing A is a good instrument to test RVO in a given situation.

+Lastly, beware of the confusing use of the term RVO to mean optimization in relation to only unnamed objects, or optimization in relation to either named or unnamed objects.
+And, remember that C++17 requires optimization only for unnamed objects.

 {% include bookmark.html id="8" %}